Best International Travel Insurance for US Citizens in 2026

 Qatar Visitors must have valid health insurance.

-Countries That Strongly Recommend Travel Insurance
+Countries That Strongly Recommend Travel Insurance:

 Singapore High medical costs; strongly advised.